0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ## Create Identity

-Next, you need to create an Identity for the issuer/user.
+Next, you need to [create an Identity](./issuer-node-api/identity/apis.md#create-identity) for the issuer/user.
 For this, make a call to the `Create Identity` endpoint.
-You need to enter the server URL (where you started the Issuer Node) in the request URL.
 The
 `didMetaData` is passed in the request body.
 This metadata is required to create Issuer's DID.

 ```